santhiagovasconcelos/santhiagovasconcelos/README.md

-Hi, I'm Santhiago Vasconcelos 👋
+# Hi, I'm Santhiago Vasconcelos 👋

-I'm an IT Infrastructure & DevOps professional with over 10 years of experience in technology, working across infrastructure, cloud, cybersecurity, systems integration, automation, and software development.
+I'm an **IT Infrastructure & DevOps professional** with over 10 years of experience in technology, working across infrastructure, cloud, cybersecurity, systems integration, automation, and software development.

-My career started in technical support and infrastructure, evolving through roles as IT Analyst, Supervisor, and IT Coordinator.
+My career started in technical support and infrastructure, evolving through roles as **IT Analyst, Supervisor, and IT Coordinator**.
 Along the way, I also developed applications, APIs, integrations, and automation solutions to solve real business problems.

-🚀 What I work with
+## 🚀 What I work with

-☁️ Cloud & Infrastructure: Azure, Hyper-V, Windows Server, Active Directory, Microsoft 365 🌐 Networking & Security: Fortinet, VPN, VLAN, SD-WAN, firewalls and network security 🐳 DevOps: Docker, CI/CD, Git/GitHub, Linux and infrastructure automation 💻 Development: C#, .NET, PHP, Python and JavaScript
+- ☁️ **Cloud & Infrastructure:** Azure, Hyper-V, Windows Server, Active Directory, Microsoft 365
+- 🌐 **Networking & Security:** Fortinet, VPN, VLAN, SD-WAN, firewalls and network security
+- 🐳 **DevOps:** Docker, CI/CD, Git/GitHub, Linux and infrastructure automation
+- 💻 **Development:** C#, .NET, PHP, Python and JavaScript
-🔗 APIs & Integrations: REST APIs, ERP integrations and process automation 🗄️ Databases: SQL Server, PostgreSQL and MySQL
+- 🔗 **APIs & Integrations:** REST APIs, ERP integrations and process automation
+- 🗄️ **Databases:** SQL Server, PostgreSQL and MySQL
-⚙️ Automation & IoT: Python, Raspberry Pi and hardware/software integrations 🛠️ What I enjoy building
+- ⚙️ **Automation & IoT:** Python, Raspberry Pi and hardware/software integrations

+## 🛠️ What I enjoy building

-I enjoy combining infrastructure and software development to automate processes and solve practical problems.
+I enjoy combining **infrastructure and software development** to automate processes and solve practical problems.

 Some of my projects and professional experience include:

-Development of internal web and mobile applications integrated with ERP systems REST API development and systems integration Infrastructure and network automation
+- Development of internal web and mobile applications integrated with ERP systems
+- REST API development and systems integration
+- Infrastructure and network automation
-Python integrations with Raspberry Pi and industrial equipment Cloud and virtualization environments
+- Python integrations with Raspberry Pi and industrial equipment
+- Cloud and virtualization environments
-Cybersecurity and network segmentation projects Docker-based environments and self-hosted services
+- Cybersecurity and network segmentation projects
+- Docker-based environments and self-hosted services

-📚 Currently learning
+## 📚 Currently learning

-I'm currently expanding my knowledge in DevOps, Cloud, CI/CD, containers, Infrastructure as Code and automation, while building projects to put these concepts into practice.
+I'm currently expanding my knowledge in **DevOps, Cloud, CI/CD, containers, Infrastructure as Code and automation**, while building projects to put these concepts into practice.

-🎯 My focus
+## 🎯 My focus

-Infrastructure + DevOps + Automation + Development
+**Infrastructure + DevOps + Automation + Development**

-I believe the best solutions often come from understanding both sides: how infrastructure works and how software is built.
+I believe the best solutions often come from understanding both sides: **how infrastructure works and how software is built.**

+---

+> Always learning, automating and building. 🚀

 <div align="center">
   <a href="https://github.com/santhiagovasconcelos">